Rights and Legal Notices

 Notice of Non-Discrimination

 The College does not discriminate on the basis of sex / gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, or sexual orientation in its employment practices and educational programs and activities.
 Individuals with limited English proficiency interested in career and technical education programs will be assessed and offered options to support their participation in CCD programs.
 The following person has been designated to handle inquiries regarding the non-discrimination policies or discrimination complaints:

-Patty Davies, Director of Human Resources, Title IX Coordinator, Title VII/Equal Opportunity Coordinator, ADA/Sec 504 Coordinator
+Patty Davies, Executive Director of Human Resources, Title IX Coordinator, Title VII/Equal Opportunity Coordinator, ADA/Sec 504 Coordinator

 Administration Building, Room 310